bjoerne2/social-sharing-toolkit/readme.txt

 = Shortcode =

 It is also possible to only let the buttons appear where you want by using shortcode.
-The shortcode function has it's own list of buttons with the same possibilities as the list for posts & pages.
+The shortcode function has it's own list of buttons with the same possibilities as the list for content.
 Use the shortcode [social_share/] in the content where you would like to display the buttons.

 = Widget =